ZhiGuangLu/qcs/README.md

 We will have a paper on arXiv.

 ## Supplementary instruction
-Due to the limited level of my programming ability, I can't provide a professional python package, so user first must download the whole files, and then call the Qcs.py file.
-Meanwhile, I've optimized the code to the best of my ability, and I guarantee its corectness (see the tests folder).
+Due to the limited level of my programming ability, I've optimized the code to the best of my ability, and I guarantee its corectness
+(see the [tests](https://github.com/ZhiGuangLu/qcs/tree/main/tests) folder).
 Finally, If there are some bugs running the code, please immediately contact me.

 ## License
 QCS is licensed under the terms of the BSD license.